revue-org/revue/README.md

 where `<driver>` is the driver to be used by Minikube (e.g., `docker`, `qemu`, `virtualbox`, etc.).
 See the [Minikube documentation](https://minikube.sigs.k8s.io/docs/drivers/) for more information.

-Note that to make the `LoadBalancer` work, the `deploy.sh` script runs the `minikube tunnel` command that requires root privileges.
+Note that to make the `LoadBalancer` work, the `deploy.sh` script will run the `minikube tunnel` command that requires root privileges.
 It is also required to keep the terminal open to keep the tunneling active.

 To stop the system, you have to interrupt the tunneling process and then run